joysarkar18/glossy/README.md

 dependencies:
   flutter:
     sdk: flutter
-  glossy: ^0.0.1
+  glossy: ^0.0.2
 ```
 <br>
 OR
 <br>
 <br>
 <p>
-Open you termilar in the project level and run this command.
+Open your termilar in the project level and run this command.

 </p>